pefarrell/pefarrell.github.io/index.md

 <p>2024-04-03: I will give a plenary talk at the <a href="https://events.dm.unipi.it/event/225/">Exploiting Algebraic and Geometric Structure in Time-Integration Methods</a> workshop organised by Santolo Leveque, Stefano Massei, Cecilia Pagliantini, Luca Saluzzi, and Milo Viviani in Pisa, Italy.</p>
 <p>2024-03-11: I will attend the <a href="https://icerm.brown.edu/programs/sp-s24/w2/">PDEs and Geometry: Numerical Aspects</a> workshop at ICERM, as part of the <a href="https://icerm.brown.edu/programs/sp-s24/">Numerical PDEs: Analysis, Algorithms, and Data Challenges</a> semester program.</p>
 <p>2024-03-06: I will attend the annual <a href="https://excalibur.ac.uk/projects/excalibur-fusion-use-case-project-neptune-neutrals-plasma-turbulence-numerics-for-the-exascale/">UKAEA NEPTUNE</a> workshop.</p>
-<p>2024-02-05: I will teach a graduate school on using Firedrake to solve PDEs at ICERM, as part of the <a href="https://icerm.brown.edu/programs/sp-s24/">Numerical PDEs: Analysis, Algorithms, and Data Challenges</a> semester program.</p>
+<p>2024-02-05: I will teach a graduate school on using Firedrake to solve PDEs at ICERM, as part of the <a href="https://icerm.brown.edu/programs/sp-s24/">Numerical PDEs: Analysis, Algorithms, and Data Challenges</a> semester program.
+Update: <a href="{{site.url}}/files/icerm2024.pdf">here are the slides for the course</a>.</p>

 <h2 id="news">News</h2>

+<p>2024-01-30: Welcome to <a href="https://scholar.google.co.uk/citations?user=SCoRD7cAAAAJ&hl=en&oi=ao">Diego Hayashi Alonso</a>, who is visiting for a year from the Universidade de São Paulo.</p>
 <p>2024-01-25: I hosted <a href="http://matheblume.com/">Fleurianne Bertrand</a> for a talk in the <a href="https://www.maths.ox.ac.uk/node/61490">Computational Mathematics and Applications seminar</a>.</p>
 <p>2024-01-22: I gave a <a href="http://talks.bham.ac.uk/talk/index/5557">seminar jointly in the Optimisation and Numerical Analysis / Applied Mathematics series</a> at the University of Birmingham.</p>
 <p>2024-01-15: Pablo Brubeck spoke in a minisymposium at <a href="https://www.ci2ma.udec.cl/wonapde2024/">WONAPDE 2024</a> in Concepción, Chile.<p>